sahlaysta/common/README.md

 # common
-A one-man Java general purpose library.
+A Java general purpose library.
 Work in progress.